7 Do’s and Don’ts for Working with a Recruiter in Your Job Search

 Do: Let us mediate compensation negotiations.

 Don’t: Try to take it into your own hands.
-We are familiar with the industry and comparative salaries, and have done this time and time again.
+We are familiar with the industry and comparative salaries and have done this time and time again.
 We know how to handle this part of the process in your best interest.

 Keep in Touch